 “During the period between the two World Wars, the Czechoslovak Republic was an important and prolific center for avant-garde book design.
 Signed, limited editions showcased experimental design techniques, high-quality materials, and specially commissioned graphics.
 Book design for the general public, although mass-produced and much more affordable, was similarly innovative and attentive to questions of design.”

-History, Social Studies, Travel, Politics, and Pop/Culture Miscellany
+Various Social Studies, Travel, Politics, and Pop/Culture Misc.:

 Atlas Obscura: “…is the definitive guide to the world’s wondrous and curious places.”